 The Sundarbans are an archipelago of islands located in the State of West Bengal in eastern India in the Ganges Delta, stretching into southern Bangladesh.
-They form the largest estuarine mangrove forest in the world.
+They form the largest contiguous estuarine mangrove forest in the world.
 Yet its mangroves are rapidly disappearing due to climate change.
 Experiencing sea-level rise faster than any other place on Earth, the Sundarbans have already lost more than 28 percent of its land in the past 40 years due to global warming.

-The social and environmental impact
+The social and environmental impacts of the project

 Livelihoods-NEWS mangrove restoration project in the Sundarbans is ensuring the safety of the local population by reinforcing the existing dykes since mangroves are among the strongest natural barriers against cyclones and hurricanes.
 The new mangroves also produce timber and increase food supply, as villagers are now able to earn extra income by selling the crabs, shrimps, and molluscs mollusks that mangrove forests harbor.
 Thanks to the restoration of 5,011 hectares of mangroves launched in 2011, fish, birds, shrimps, and other crustaceans are back.
 Today, the project area counts more than 500 crab collectors instead of 50 before the project was launched, in one afforested island alone and a big bird colony.

 These plantations will store 700,000 tonnestons Co2 equivalent over the project’s life span of 20 years.

 A brand to develop income generating activities for the farmers: Badabon Harvest